 Teacher 3 (Salary Grade 13)

-Master Teacher 1 (Salary Grade 18)
+Master Teacher I (Salary Grade 18)

 Master Teachers in the Philippines are those teachers who have met certain qualifications and standards set by the Department of Education.

-Master Teacher 2 (Salary Grade 19)
+Master Teacher II (Salary Grade 19)

-This year, the salary of Master Teacher II (SG 19) teachers was increased to P51,357 compared to P49,835 that they get in 2022.
+Starting in 2023, the salary of Master Teacher II teachers was increased to P51,357 (SG 19).

-Master Teacher 3 (Salary Grade 20)
+Master Teacher III (Salary Grade 20)

-In 2023, the salary of those who have the rank of Master Teacher III (SG 20) was increased to P57,347.
+Starting in 2023, the salary of those who have the rank of Master Teacher III was increased to P57,347 (SG 20).

-Master Teacher 4 (Salary Grade 21)
+Master Teacher IV (Salary Grade 21)

-The salary of teachers who hold the Master Teacher IV (SG 21) rank was increased to P63,997 in 2023.
+The salary of teachers who hold the Master Teacher IV rank was increased to P63,997 (SG 21) in 2023.

 PH Teachers benefits and bonuses